raymondworkshop/raymondworkshop.github.io/notes.md

 * ideas
     - some like pinboard app

-    - Blog on what your learning
+    - Blog on what your learning or tutorial
         + [Rust-101](https://www.ralfj.de/projects/rust-101/)

     - markdown -> slides/pdf